electrode-io/electrode-native/docs/platform-parts/container.md

 ##### Adding the Container as an AAR

-If a Maven publisher has been configured in the Electrode Native cauldron, Electrode Native will package and publish the Electrode Native container project as a Maven artifact containing the AAR file--either to a local or remote Maven repository.
+If a Maven publisher has been configured in the Electrode Native cauldron, Electrode Native will package and publish the Electrode Native container project as a Maven artifact containing the AAR file(either to a local or remote Maven repository)

 If you are implicitly publishing a container from a Cauldron (through a change in container content or the use of [cauldron regen-container] command), the Maven artifact will have the following data: